These sweet potatoes!!

-These sweet potatoes!!
-The above statement is the only way I could describe to you how I felt whilst consuming these yam gems.
+The above statement is the only way I could describe to you how I felt while consuming these gems.
 A soft, thick, sweet inside surrounded by a burnt crisp caramelized edge.
-No oil added, baked sweet potato fries are one of my favorite healthy snacks.

-I’ve made several batches of sweet potato fries in my days, but these receive the gold star label in my book.
 I have to thank my father for tuning me on to using the broiler to get the nice, burnt tips.
 I shall never go back.
-You should really try these out and see if you’re as much as a fan as I.

-Depending how you cut these you can have thick, soft fries with a slightly burnt top/edge or if you cut ‘em really thin you can get ‘em to have a nice char, which resembles baked sweet potato chips.
+Depending on how you cut these you can have thick, soft fries with a slightly burnt top/edge or if you cut them really thin you can get ’em to have a nice char, which resembles baked sweet potato chips.
 My favorite is cutting them in wedge shapes, so that a portion of them is thick, soft, and chewy and the opposite side is burnt.
-Play around, you can’t really go wrong here.
+Play around..

 parchment paper + baking sheet